autocloudarc/0026-azure-automation-plus-dsc-lab/README.md

 2. A web browser
 3. Internet connection
 4. Windows PowerShell Version 5.0+
-5. Member of local Windows Administrators group on machine on which you will execute the PowerShell script.
+5. Member of local Windows Administrators group on machine on which you will execute the PowerShell script

 ## Deploying The Template